BublTechnology/ngHelperAirbrake/README.md

 The Airbrake plugin is not available as long the setProject method is not called.
 Only when this method is called exception will be catched from the subsystem.

+### Filtering errors
+The airbrake module exposes an addFilter method that can be used in the exact same way as [airbrake-js](https://github.com/airbrake/airbrake-js)

 ## Contributing

 1. Fork it!